axelfast/mongo/README.third_party.md

 1. <a id="note_vg" href="#ref_vg">^</a>
     The majority of Valgrind is licensed under the GPL, with the exception of a single header file which is licensed under a BSD license.
-This BSD licensed header is the only file from Valgrind which is vendored and consumed by MongoDB.
+This BSD licensed header is the only file from Valgrind which is vendored and consumed by MongerDB.

 2. <a id="note_wt" href="#ref_wt">^</a>
-    WiredTiger is maintained by MongoDB in a separate repository.
+    WiredTiger is maintained by MongerDB in a separate repository.
 As a part of our development process, we periodically ingest the latest snapshot of that repository.

 3. <a id="note_ssl" href="#ref_ssl">^</a>
-    OpenSSL is only shipped as a dependency of the MongoDB tools written in Go.
-The MongoDB shell and server binaries use Windows’ cryptography APIs.
+    OpenSSL is only shipped as a dependency of the MongerDB tools written in Go.
+The MongerDB shell and server binaries use Windows’ cryptography APIs.